-The Board is responsible for the company being adequately organised and sets risk frameworks, strategies, plans and budgets for the business and also ensures that the business, accounts and asset management are subject to adequate controls, including that the company is managed in accordance with the applicable laws.
+The Board is responsible for the company being adequately organised and sets risk frameworks, strategies, plans and budgets for the business and ensures that the business, accounts and asset management are subject to adequate controls, including that the company is managed in accordance with the applicable laws.
 The Board shall also supervise the day-to-day management and the company's activities in general.

 The Board of Directors of Storebrand ASA has established the following sub-committees: The Audit Committee, the Risk Committee, and the Compensation Committee.
-The committees consist of three to four board members each.
+The committees consist of two to four board members each.
 The mandates of the advisory sub-committees are reviewed annually.
-The committees assists the Board in the preparation of items for consideration.
+The committees assist the Board in the preparation of items for consideration.
 Decisions are taken, however, by the full Board.

-The Audit Committee assists the Board in reviewing, evaluating and, where necessary, proposing appropriate measures with respect to the business' overall controls, financial and operational reporting, risk management and internal control, as well as external and internal auditing.
+The Audit Committee assists the Board in reviewing, evaluating and, where necessary, proposing appropriate measures with respect to the business' system for risk management and internal controls, financial and operational reporting as well as external and internal auditing.